xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 > In version **7.5.0+**, Katalon Studio Enterprise users can send report emails of Test Suite Collection execution.

-To receive summary reports via email after an execution of **Test Suite** or **Test Suite Collection**, you need to configure global settings of email in **Project/Settings/Email**.
+To receive summary reports via email after the execution of **Test Suite** or **Test Suite Collection**, you need to configure global settings of email in **Project/Settings/Email**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/emails-settings/new-ui.png" width="" height="">

-By default, Katalon Studio is configured to send all report emails for Test Suite executions including Test Suites in a Test Suite Collection.
+By default, Katalon Studio is configured to send all report emails for Test Suite executions, including Test Suites in a Test Suite Collection.

-As an exclusive feature for Katalon Studio Enterprise, users are given an option to receive report emails for Test Suite Collections' executions and skipping single email for each Test Suite stored in that Collection.
+As an exclusive feature for Katalon Studio Enterprise, users are given an option to receive report emails for Test Suite Collections' executions and skipping a single email for each Test Suite stored in that Collection.
 This feature is proved useful for those who execute Test Suite Collections containing a significant number of Test Suites.
-In that case, they can check **Skip sending email report for individual Test Suites in the Test Suite Collection** to keep their mail box tidy.
+In that case, they can check **Skip sending email report for individual Test Suites in the Test Suite Collection** to keep their mailbox tidy.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/emails-settings/options.png" width="" height="">